Querying Distributed Tables (SQL)¶

 Citus supports equi-JOINs between any number of tables irrespective of their size and distribution method.
-The query planner chooses the optimal join method and join order based on the statistics gathered from the distributed tables.
+The query planner chooses the optimal join method and join order based on how tables are distributed.
 It evaluates several possible join orders and creates a join plan which requires minimum data to be transferred across network.

-To join two large tables efficiently, it is advised that you distribute them on the same columns you used to join the tables.
-In this case, the Citus coordinator knows which shards of the tables might match with shards of the other table by looking at the distribution column metadata.
+Internally, the Citus coordinator knows which shards of the co-located tables might match with shards of the other table by looking at the distribution column metadata.
 This allows Citus to prune away shard pairs which cannot produce matching join keys.
 The joins between remaining shard pairs are executed in parallel on the workers and then the results are returned to the coordinator.

 In some cases, you may need to join two tables on columns other than the distribution column.
 For such cases, Citus also allows joining on non-distribution key columns by dynamically repartitioning the tables for the query.

 In such cases the table(s) to be partitioned are determined by the query optimizer on the basis of the distribution columns, join keys and sizes of the tables.
 With repartitioned tables, it can be ensured that only relevant shard pairs are joined with each other reducing the amount of data transferred across network drastically.